dlay-io/dlay-core/readme.md

 We start a timer with javascript setInterval and emit an event for every second (1000 mileseconds).

-When all jobs & tasks event are dispatched the worker is the responsible for update couchdb document about the progress.
+When all jobs & tasks event listener for one date were dispatched, the worker is the responsible for update couchdb document about the progress of task execution.

-So when an job is executed the scheduler clear all related data from memory but persist it into couchdb.
+So when an job is executed the scheduler clear all related data from memory but persist it into Couchdb.

-If one worker start delayed or falls for any reason, after is smart and prioritize the execution of this delayed jobs.
+If one worker start delayed or falls, after is smart and prioritize the execution of this delayed jobs.